 Compare similar properties in your area

-Pick the right spaces to touch up
+Picking the right spaces to touch up

+The biggest risk in renovating prior to selling is over-capitalising.
+Of course, it’s possible to make a large profit as a result of extensive renovations.
+But remember, many buyers will look at the basic structure of your property, not added features that reflect your personal style.
 For example, you don’t want to set yourself back tens of thousands of dollars by painting the walls in bright colours that the new owners end up painting over, or installing extravagant carpet that buyers don’t find attractive.
 It’s a good idea to stay simple and fresh when renovating for profit.

 The best place to start is talking to a local real estate agent, who’ll know what buyers in your local area are looking for in a property.
 A good agent will be able to give you an accurate property appraisal, and estimate the likely profit you’ll make on your renovation.
 You can compare real estate agents at LocalAgentFinder.com.au, including sales history, commissions, marketing fees, homeowner reviews and more.